This page contains a PDF, which requires

 - Transfer courses and credits are recorded as issued by that institution.

-- A bachelor's degree is required prior to matriculation at our Port Orange, Fla., Campus.
+- A bachelor’s degree is required prior to matriculation at our Florida campus in Port Orange, Fla., campus.

 Transfer Rates Chart